michaelhasey/3D-Building-Segmentation/README.md

 ## Dataset

-- 50 "mansard style" houses represented as .pts & .seg files
-- 50 "row-house style" buildings represented as .pts & .seg files
-- Dataset available for download [here](https://drive.google.com/drive/folders/1SXFraG805kFRI_Fwp4wanDwHjQg5roaj?usp=sharing).
-After download, move folder into "data" folder in repo.
+The data used in this project includes 50 "mansard style" and 50 "row-house style" buildings represented as 3D pointclouds.
+These buildings were sourced from the  2016 [LOD2 Montreal City 3D Model](https://donnees.montreal.ca/ville-de-montreal/batiment-3d-2016-maquette-citygml-lod2-avec-textures2) where each building was represented as a mesh.
+A custom grasshopper script was used to convert these buildings into the proper point cloud format required PointNet, the deep neural network model used to perform the classification and segementation experiment.

 ## Model: PointNet